TristanWebber/garage_monitor/esp_rs_no_std/README.md

 ## Introduction

-This second Rust iteration of the garage monitor uses a different approach again - It is based on the `no-std` library.
-Recall that the previous iteration implemented the Rust `std` library as an abstraction over the ESP-IDF.
-That meant that we had all features of the ESP-IDF available to us for rapid developlment of features, but any application code we produced was a FreeRTOS task and therefore we did not have full control over scheduling and preempting.
+This second Rust iteration of the garage monitor uses a different approach again - It is based on the `no-std` crate.
+Recall that the previous iteration was based on the Rust `std` crate - a Rust abstraction over the C bindings of the ESP-IDF.
+That meant that we had all features of the ESP-IDF available to us for rapid development of features and familiar APIs, but any application code we produced was a FreeRTOS task and therefore we did not have full control over scheduling and preempting.
 If we happened to want to guarantee that the only code being executed on the device was controlled by us to run exactly how and when we want, a `no-std` approach lets us achieve that.
-Another downside of all of the previous applications is their reliance on Espressif APIs to precompiled binaries.
-This created an unavoidable dependency on closed source code by a third party.
+Another reason to favour `no-std` is it can remove dependencies on many of the Espressif APIs to precompiled binaries, as was commonplace in all of the previous examples.
+This created an unavoidable dependency on closed source code by a third party, and for some developers this could be considered unacceptable.

 In this example, the tradeoffs and benefits of the no-std approach will be explored.